LinlangZou/GE-Rasterizer/README.md

 | 3 | + Rasterisation SIMD (triangle 8-wide) |
 | 4 | + Tile-based multithreading |

 All three scenes show clear speedup across these stages.
-See **Report.md** (and the report PDF) for the full speedup vs. stage graph and methodology.
+See the report PDF for the full speedup vs. stage graph and methodology.

 ---